 The Retirement Board, acting with the advice of the actuary, allocates a portion of the current employer contribution rate to the Medicare B Fund.
 For fiscal year 2012, the actuarially required allocation is .75%.
-The School's required contributions for the years ended June 30, 2012 and 2011 were \$1,128 and \$516, respectively.
-The entire amount has been contributed for fiscal year 2011.
-For fiscal year 2012, the School has contributed 80% of the required amount.
+The School's required contributions for the year ended June 30, 2012 were \$2,032.
+For fiscal year 2012, the School has contributed 79% of the required amount.
 The unpaid contribution has been recorded as a liability.